.

 In those first months in that town (Mlynov), I remember an incident involving one of the inhabitants whose name was Shmuel Mendelkorn and who left the town with his wife Malka.
 That was in 1925.
 His wife was the sister of the poet Yitzchak Lamdan who also lived there.
 That same Shmuel and his wife went to the land of Israel.
 It was a very important event in my life.
 Even in Boremel occasionally someone would leave to go and live in Israel.
 Shmuel Mendelkorn was not really an acquaintance and he was also much older than me; he was the brother of a girlfriend of mine...
 There was a very large party before he left.
 Of course, I was not invited, but nonetheless, together with Yona-Reuven, we wrote a farewell poem, and the first letters of each line formed Shmuel’s first name and surname.
 We sent this poem to him, with a messenger, to the party, but of course, we never received a response.[12]

-Mandelkern made a lengthy contribution to the Mlynov Memorial book himself, not all of which is yet translated from the Hebrew.
-Writing in Tel Aviv in 1970, he recalled the earlier period during 1916 during WWI when a defense league was formed to protect the towns from pogroms, and which provided the young people "a form of entertainment and socializing."
+Mandelkern made a lengthy contribution to the Mlynov Memorial book himself.
+Writing in Tel Aviv in 1970, he recalled the earlier period during 1916 during WWI when a self-defense league was formed to protect the towns from pogroms, and which provided the young people "a form of entertainment and socializing."
 This appears to be the seeds of the Zionist Youth groups that blossomed after the War.[13]

 Mandelkern was also central in staring another institution in Mlynov.
 Litvak writes: